Exact checkpoint restarts are not exact in 2018 beta1

 I uploaded a fix to release-2018, but we could also consider this for release-2016.

-#7 Updated by Erik Lindahl over 1 year ago
+#7 Updated by Erik Lindahl about 2 years ago

 Thanks Berk - sorry, I had to go offline to prepare a PRACE scientific case presentation yesterday evening.
 My only reason for blaming dynamic pruning is that it bisected to that change, and the comment didn't include anything else :-)